If you collect UI, beware of emails or text messages that ask you to disclose personal information, such as your:

-If you think your Direct Payment Card account has been compromised, please call the number on the back of the card
+If you think your debit card account has been compromised, please call the number on the back of the card.

 For details on telemarketing fraud, and what you can do to avoid becoming a victim, visit the Federal Trade Commission site and read "Putting Telephone Scams on Hold".

-To protect yourself against fraud and make sure that your banking information is correct, please check the deposit of your benefits in your personal checking account or Direct Payment Card account.
+To protect yourself against fraud and make sure that your banking information is correct, please check the deposit of your benefits in your personal checking account or debit card account.
 If you do not see your benefits in your account within four business days of the payment release date, call the Telephone Claims Center.
-To find out if we have released a payment, login with your NY.GOV ID and enter the Unemployment Benefits section.
+To find out if we have released a payment, login with your NY.gov ID and enter the Unemployment Benefits section.
 Then, click on 'View Payment History'.

 If you think someone has hacked your account information, call:

 If you have a Chase Direct Payment Card that still has a balance and you have a question about that account, call Chase Customer Service at (877) 221-1634.

 For safety, we recommend that you reset your PIN on a regular basis or any time you think someone else knows it.
 Here is how you do it: